 HOPES is an annual sustainability conference hosted by the University of Oregon’s School of Architecture & Allied Arts.
 It’s also the first and one of the only student-run sustainability conferences in the United States!

-Workshop Green Materials (CH 610) - Part of the UO Sports Product Management graduate degree, green materials in product innovation provides students with a materials science foundation that (1) empowers them to lead efforts to select, compare, specify and influence the design of greener materials, (2) facilitates innovation at the nexus of product performance, business and sustainability today and beyond, and (3) enables students to communicate the value proposition for greener materials to diverse audiences.
+Green Materials in Product Innovation (CH 610) - Part of the UO Sports Product Management graduate degree, green materials in product innovation provides students with a materials science foundation that (1) empowers them to lead efforts to select, compare, specify and influence the design of greener materials, (2) facilitates innovation at the nexus of product performance, business and sustainability today and beyond, and (3) enables students to communicate the value proposition for greener materials to diverse audiences.
 Taught Winter 2018, 2019.
 Currently developing on-line course for Fall 2019.

 Chemistry of Sustainability (CH 113 – large enrollment) is the result of a collaborative process with five other faculty, to design an introductory chemistry course that uses chemistry as a tool to explore grand challenges in sustainability.